al0cam/AutoMover/README.md

 2. 00:00:05 -> triggers every five seconds
 3. 72:30:00 -> triggers every 3 days and 30 minutes (if your Device is online and obsidian runnning for that long)

+### Project Rules UI
+From patch 1.0.7 onwards, you can use project rules to group moving rules together.
+And to move files based on the project they belong to.
+Project rules take precedence over the normal moving rules considering they are way more specific.

 ### Tag rules UI
 From patch 1.0.6 onwards, you can move files using tags.